myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-21T05:40:23.556Z
+>
+> Thank you, I'm guessing from this error that the app password format is correct, but something is happening during the login process.
+We'll check it out!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-21T05:31:21.543Z
+>
+> Thanks!
+Was the error message due to the app password format?
+Or was it simply a failed login?

+If the latter, it could be a temporary communication failure or server error

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-21T05:28:01.994Z
+>
+> Hi, do you use an app password?
+Or your original one?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-21T04:10:46.493Z
 >
 > he looks very cute